tiosatria/JKLauncher/README.md

 - Infra rework to make collab less annoying
 - Localization (yea, maybe)
 - Responsive UI?
 Meh, maybe.
 This patch’s users mostly run laptops with at least 1280x720 anyway.

+Will update the roadmap after checking in with Mr. JK, he knows best of what was needed.